Magic ball

 A silly question:

-Where are they pieced together?Very Happy
+Where are they pieced together?:D

 I counted the ratio: 10:20